TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 [Parallella with 18 core processors](http://www.parallella.org/board/),
 [Banana Pi](http://www.lemaker.org/),
 [C.H.I.P. the $9 base modular computer](http://nextthing.co/), and
 [Cubieboards](http://cubieboard.org/).
 With anything popular in the open source community, higher numbers of people working on a projects yields more projects, tutorials, and development.
 I started with the journey into single board computers with the Raspberry Pi model 1 B.

 Electricity efficiency: A typical desktop computer without a monitor consumes 200 W 800 mA.
 If you were to leave a full computer running all day for a year, you would be using 1752 kilowatt-hours or about $630 on your electric bill.
 A 5 W Raspberry Pi running all day for a year would use 43.8 kilowatt-hours or about
 $15.
 This makes a large environmental difference for long-term projects like hosting a web server or opening your garage when your phone comes within range.
 [source](http://michaelbluejay.com/electricity/computers.html)

 ### Microcontrollers

 Microcontrollers are also a great education device for youth.
 You can program a microcontroller with a computer, but you cannot program a computer with only a microcontroller.

 The Raspberry Pi Pico is a $4 microcontroller board from Raspberry Pi released in 2021.
-This is an excellent price for a microcontroller, but this adds some additional confusing to the education space which already had enough difficulty differenciating between computers and microcontrollers before this.
+This is an excellent price for a microcontroller, but this adds some additional confusion to the education space which already had enough difficulty differenciating between computers and microcontrollers before this.
 You cannot say anymore that Raspberry Pis are computers and Arduinos are microcontrollers.